-The BOE Plan offers two types of retiree health care benefits.
-The Plan offers a self-insured health care plan for pre-65 and post-65 retirees or a fully insured Medicare HMO plan for post-65 retirees.
-The Tier I, non-Medicare eligible plans, subsidy provides that the Board will pay the portion of the cost of post-retirement health care for the retiree between the active group rate and the early retiree rate.
-This subsidy is not based on years of service and ends at age 65.
-In addition, the Board pays a portion of the cost of post-retirement health care for the retiree based on age and years of service.
-This subsidy is a lifetime benefit.
+The BOE Plan offers three types of retiree health care benefits: (1) a self-insured health care plan for retirees not covered by Medicare, (2) a self-insured Medicare supplement plan for Medicare eligible post-65 retirees and (3) a fully insured Medicare HMO plan for Medicare eligible post-65 retirees.

+The Tier I non-Medicare eligible plan subsidy provides that the Board will pay the portion of the cost of post-retirement health care for the retiree between the active group rate and the early retiree rate.
+This subsidy is based on years of service and ends when the retiree enrolls in Medicare.
+This subsidy is available only to eligible employees retiring before July 1, 2008.

-To be eligible for coverage, the retiree must have worked a minimum of 10 years for the Board and must be 60 years of age, unless they have 28 years or more of service.
+To be eligible for coverage, the retiree retiring before July 1, 2008 must have worked a minimum of 10 years for the Board and must be 60 years of age, unless they have 28 years or more of service.
 Depending on the years of service and the retiree's age, the Board will pay from 50% to 100% of medical insurance premium while the retiree contributes from 50% to 0%.

-Employees retiring after June 30, 2008, who are not yet 65 years of age, who have worked a minimum of 10 years for the Board and are at least 60 years of age or who have 28 years or more of service, may purchase health insurance coverage at the actual retiree premium rate for themselves and their spouses.
-The Board will continue to pay a portion of the post-65 Tier II benefits, 50% to 100% of medical insurance premium depending on the years of service and the retiree's age while the retiree will contribute from 50% to 0%.
+Employees retiring after June 30, 2008, who are not yet 65 years of age, who have worked a minimum of 10 years for the Board and are at least 60 years of age or who have 28 years or more of service, may purchase health insurance coverage at the actual (100%) retiree premium rate for themselves and their spouses.
+The Board will continue to pay a portion of the post-65 Tier II benefits, 50% to 100% of medical insurance premium, depending on the years of service and the retiree's age while the retiree will contribute from 50% to 0%.